SeanFobbe/cr-unsc/README.md

 ### Step 2: Create Docker Image

-The Dockerfile contains automated instructions to create a full operation system with all necessary dependencies.
+The Dockerfile contains automated instructions to create a full operating system with all necessary dependencies.
 To create the image from the Dockerfile, please execute:

 ```
 $ bash docker-build-image.sh